You are viewing a story from harrypotterfanfiction.com

 “I don’t know Gin.
 I feel naked.”
 Hermione said self consciously.

 “Duh!
 That’s the point!
 You’re supposed to feel naked.
-You’re supposed to look almost naked so your man wants to make you naked.”
+You’re supposed to look almost naked so your man wants to get you naked.”

 “That’s a little bold don’t you think Ginny.”
 Hermione’s face was as red as Ron’s ears tended to be.